alexwlchan/alexwlchan.net/src/_drafts/working-with-large-s3-objects.md

 This is a little more complicated than seek().

-I've added a size property that exposes the length of the stream, and wraps the content_length attribute.
+I've added a `size` property that exposes the length of the stream, and wraps the `content_length` attribute.
-This is just for convenience.
+This is for convenience.

-If the size is unspecified, we create an open-ended Range header and seek to the end of the file.
+If the user doesn't specify a size for `read()`, we create an open-ended Range header and seek to the end of the file.
-Note that I'm calling seek() rather than updating the position manually -- it saves me writing a second copy of the logic for tracking the position.
+Note that I'm calling `seek()` rather than updating the position manually -- it saves me writing a second copy of the logic for tracking the position.

-If the caller passes a size, we need to work out if this size goes beyond the end of the object -- in which case we should truncate it!
+If the caller passes a size to `read()`, we need to work out if this size goes beyond the end of the object -- in which case we should truncate it!
-If it is too big, we fall back to reading the entire file, and we can just make a second call to read() -- we don't need to duplicate that logic.
+If it is too big, we fall back to reading the entire object, by making a second call to `read()` -- we don't need to duplicate that logic.
-If it's not, we create a Range header (and note that byte ranges are inclusive, hence the -1), and seek to the appropriate position.
+If it's not, we create a Range header (and note that byte ranges include the upper value, hence the -1), and seek to the appropriate position.

 Then we call the get() method on the object, pass the Range header, and read all the bytes that come back.